The Corporate Governance Review: Ireland

 - the selection and appointment of the statutory auditors must adhere to specified procedures, which must be established by a PIE; and

-- there are detailed requirements regarding the establishment of audit committees in PIEs; however, new legislation has introduced certain exemptions from this obligation in small and medium-sized PIEs.
-These are discussed in further detail below.
+- there are detailed requirements regarding the establishment of audit committees in PIEs; however, new legislation has introduced certain exemptions from this obligation in small and medium-sized PIEs (discussed in further detail below).

 ii Audit committees

-The requirement for PIEs to establish an audit committee has been in place in Ireland since the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 (2010 Regulations) were published, giving effect to Directive 2006/43/EC on statutory audits.
+The requirement for PIEs to establish an audit committee has been in place in Ireland since the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 (the 2010 Regulations) were published, giving effect to Directive 2006/43/EC on statutory audits.

-Under the Companies Act, PIEs are defined as companies whose transferable securities are admitted to trading on a regulated market of any Member State; credit institutions; and insurance and reinsurance undertakings.
+Under the Companies Act, PIEs are defined as companies whose transferable securities are admitted to trading on a regulated market of any Member State, credit institutions, and insurance and reinsurance undertakings.
 The Companies Act provides that the directors of a PIE, with a number of exceptions, must establish an audit committee.
 The majority of members of the audit committee must be non-executive directors, who must have the requisite level of independence to enable them to contribute effectively to the committee's functions.
-Irish law provides for an exemption to this obligation for PIEs that are small or medium-sized enterprises and companies listed on an EU regulated market (such as Euronext Dublin) with an average market capitalisation of less than €100 million for the previous three years.10
+Irish law provides for an exemption to this obligation for PIEs that are small or medium-sized enterprises and companies listed on an EU-regulated market (such as Euronext Dublin) with an average market capitalisation of less than €100 million for the previous three years.9

 The responsibilities of the audit committee include:

 - informing the directors of the entity of the outcome of the statutory audit and explaining how the statutory audit contributed to the integrity of the financial reporting;

 - monitoring the financial reporting process;